-If you are seeking admission to the Western New England University School of Law, you will need to take the LSAT, register with the Credential Assembly service, and provide supporting documents.
+If you are seeking admission to the Western New England University School of Law, you will need to take the LSAT, register with the Credential Assembly Service (CAS), and provide supporting documents.

 Follow these steps to satisfy admissions requirements:

 LSAT, CAS, and Prior Academic Work

 It is strongly suggested that you take the Law School Admission Test (LSAT) in the fall during the year before you wish to enroll.
 That way, if you don't achieve your target score, you will have the opportunity to sit for the exam once or twice more before our recommended application deadline of March 15th.
 Please contact the Office of Admissions if you have questions or concerns about when to take the LSAT.